 - Propane and oil require tanks.

-- Wood is widely available, but requires much more "involvement" stacking, hauling, loading and so on than the other fuels.
+- Wood is widely available, but requires much more labor, including stacking, hauling, loading and so on than the other fuels.

 Almost all fuels have experienced a price advantage over the others at some point over the last 20 years.
 As fuel prices are cyclic, you might want to focus on the attributes of one fuel over another.